 It was the “this weekend” line that caught my attention.
 Even busy university students live for the weekends, with the expectation that they will get a lot done.
 My guess is that they don’t get as much done as they hoped but they look for and long for it anyway.
 Now, I love my job but I like the weekends too.
 A chance to sleep in, do some mindless yard work, play with the kids, eat out, watch football, etc. But it was only in that office hour that I realized how biblical the concept is of “workin’ for the weekend.”

 The concept of keeping a Sabbath has really taken off these days.
 Even Biola offers students chapel credit for a day of Sabbath-keeping (which likely involves a lot of sleep for university students).
-The practice is often listed together with other spiritual disciplines (such as prayer and fasting) and is nicely explained by Dorothy Bass in an article entitled “Keeping Sabbath: Reviving a Christian Practice.”
+The practice is often listed together with other spiritual disciplines (such as prayer and fasting).
 There are even Sabbath-keeping denominations and churches!
 The point, though, is this: given that the general tendency today (at least in North America) is to overwork, it seems logical to emphasize the keeping of a Sabbath.
 Our frenzied, workaholic tendencies may be culturally acceptable, but that doesn’t make them right.
 Our product-driven, performance-based economy doesn’t make it easy to take a Sabbath, but we must.

 Without making too much fuss, let me make one suggestion why everyone should keep a Sabbath: love of God and love of neighbor.
 Real love manifests itself in relationships and this is nowhere more true than in God himself as Trinity.
 In the thought of orthodox theologians the Father eternally begets the Son, resulting in a relationship between the Father and the Son that is love itself.
 But as Thomas Aquinas, for example, states, that very love has by necessity always existed since the Father and the Son are eternal.
 Therefore, this love between the Father and the Son must be the eternal Holy Spirit, who proceeds from the Father and the Son.
 Thus, God is Love (1 John 4:8).
 Just as God is a unity of relations between three persons, so we too should strive to be in relationship with God and others.
 We are made for relationships (i.e., in the image of God) and this can best be achieved when we slow down enough to notice God and others and to cultivate proper, healthy relationships.
 A man and a woman do not get to know one another well enough to marry by running next to each other in a marathon.
 Instead they go on dates, likely characterized by long conversations and intimate sharing.
 Most people do not court or date “on the run” so why would they treat their relationship to God in this manner?